clarkezone/clarkezone.github.io/_posts/2020-04-16-webapicore-case-of-missing-exception.md

     Debug.WriteLine("can i somehow handle the exception here?
 Erm turns out no.");
 }
 ```

+Finally, I tried overriding the `BadRequestRest`, and `BadRequestObjectResult` overridese on the view controller all to no avail.
+In summary, I don't know if there is a way of catching deserializing errors such as these and getting the internal call stack.. if you know of one do leave a comment on this post.

 So now, ASP.NET the gloves come off.